djradon/public-notes/prdct.owl.md

 ## description:

 - OWL 2 ontologies themselves are primarily exchanged as RDF documents
+  - i.e., the RDF-Based Semantics
+  - but there's also direct semantics, looks like `Declaration(Class(:Person))`
 - OWL-Lite is the least expressive sub-langauge.
 OWL-Full is the most expressive sub-language.
 The expressiveness of OWL-DL falls between that of OWL-Lite and OWL-Full.

 ## Highlights